 Just a block away was another crowd magnet: the Schaubuden Festival:

-It hosted many theatre plays, comedies, and musical performances, which was cool, but not exclusive.
-The next ongoing summer festival was in a park in front of the Japanisches Palais, called Palais Sommer, where they did workshops, poetry nights, and concerts happening every day, and all of it was accessible free of charge.
-Sweet!
+It hosted many theatre plays, comedies, and musical performances; cool!
+The next ongoing summer festival was called Palais Sommer, where they did workshops, poetry nights, and concerts happening every day, and all of it was accessible free of charge.

 Less than a kilometre away from Japanisches Palais was another open-air stage for concerts or movie screenings.
 This one was with an admission fee, but not too far from the podium is the Carola Bridge, where locals often gathered to listen to the performances for free.
 Pictured below is when The Kelly Family played their gig, one could barely cross from one side of the bridge to the other.